-If you are the holder of a UK CAA issued EASA licence for aeroplanes, which includes a valid SEP or TMG Class Rating whose rating is within the second 12-month period of its validity, you can take advantage of the flexible revalidation requirements.
+If you are the holder of a UK CAA issued national pilot's licence for aeroplanes, which includes a valid SEP, TMG, SSEA, SLMG or Microlight Class Rating, whose rating is due for revalidation, you can take advantage of the flexible revalidation requirements.

-Licence holders who took advantage of the extension to their privileges in ORS 4 No.1385 will calculate their revalidation from the 22 November 2020.
-They can look back 12 months from this date to check if they have sufficient flight experience to revalidate by experience under the flexible revalidation terms.
+Licence holders who took advantage of the extension to their privileges in ORS 4 No.1378 or 1414 (or subsequent replacements) will calculate their revalidation from the 22 November 2020.
+They can look back 12 or 24 months, depending on the licence they hold, from this date to check if they have sufficient flight experience to revalidate by experience under the flexible revalidation terms.
 If so, their new rating expiry date will be 30 November 2022.